-A Safety Data Sheet is a document that provides detailed information regarding the properties, hazards, and safe use of chemicals.
-It serves as an occupational safety guide for workers when handling hazardous chemicals in a workplace setting.
-Under the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), the United Nations require safety data sheets to follow a 16-section format with detailed information on chemical properties, hazards, and safety measures.
+A Safety Data Sheet (SDS)or Material Safety Data Sheet (MSDS)is a document that provides detailed information regarding the properties, hazards, and safe use of chemicals.
+It serves as an occupational safety guide for workers when handling hazardous chemicals.
+OSHA’s Hazard Communication Standard and Lab Safety Standard require chemical manufacturers, distributors, and importers to provide safety data sheets on the first delivery of a chemical, and upon request of the client.

 Importance of Safety Data Sheets (SDS)